Ultra-Seven/newStream/src/chrome/evaluate/README.md

 1. it only contains the class definition (remove all test code!)
 2. doesn't contain console.log statements (or at least disable them).
    If you want debugging print statements, add a constructor flag and default it to "no print statements"
+3. The current harness only uses the first 20 traces.  to test on all traces, remove the `_.head()` call in [js/test-evaluator.js](./js/test-evaluator.js)

 # Setup and run